A Patriot Builds Where He Camped

 - Drive 0.4 miles to Sand Hill Road, and turn right.

-Face the hill behind the natural gas facility.
+Face the hill behind the monument.

 A Moore descendant wrote that Moore’s detachment camped on the hill behind the state historical marker, to your left and above the gas facility.
 During the war Moore built his blockhouse somewhere around the modern house behind the state historical marker to your right (year unknown).
 Its primary purpose was to protect area European-Americans from Native American attacks, but it may also have offered security to Patriots against Loyalist militia.